The Hidden Danger of Internal Injuries After a Car Accident

 What to Say to Insurance Companies After a Crash

 After an accident, insurance adjusters often reach out quickly and ask how you’re feeling.
 They’re trained to get you talking casually before you’ve had time to understand the full extent of your injuries.
+This is especially common in cases involving commercial vehicles—if a truck accident caused your injuries, carrier-side adjusters often make contact within hours and are experienced at minimizing claims.

 Any recorded statement can be used to challenge your claim.
 When speaking to an insurer after a crash, avoid making definitive statements about your health before you’ve been properly evaluated.
 A safe response is to say you’re still receiving medical treatment and don’t yet know the full scope of your injuries—or, better yet, refer the adjuster to your attorney.